RESPONDING TO CLIMATE CHANGE

 Areas with potential for offshore wind are identified through progressive phases of an Offshore Windfarm Leasing Rounds led by the Crown Estate (England and Ireland) and more recently the Crown Estate Scotland (known as the ScotWind programme).
 The leasing process grants property rights for seabed commercial wind developments in a way that is intended to be fair and transparent.
 Applications for new offshore wind projects should also be sited within the strategic locations identified in the (currently draft) Sectoral marine plan for offshore wind energy.

 We value the contribution that offshore renewable developments (wave, tidal and offshore wind) can make to the decarbonisation of the energy sector.
 There are also new opportunities emerging to create green hydrogen through electrolysis using the energy created from renewable sources.
 Offshore technologies are, however, still relatively new.
-The technology is still being developed and tested, along with the need to understand its impact on the environments it is deployed in.
+The technology is still being developed and tested, along with the need to understand its impact on the environments and species where it is deployed.

 Getting the balance between realising the offshore renewable potential in Scotland and protecting nature is challenging.
 It requires: